Here are seven of the most common errors in livestock fencing, and how to avoid them.

 1. Corner posts

-The main issue, he cites, is that people use undersized posts and don't set corner posts deep enough, particularly in sandy or other soft soils.
-A guideline he follows: “The depth in the ground should be equal to, or greater than, the height of the top wire.”
+This ranks as the top mistake in fencing, be it barbed, high-tensile or woven wire.
+The main issues are undersized posts and corner posts not set deeply enough, particularly in sandy or soft soils.
+Gerrish, who has clients in 43 states, says, “the depth in the ground should be equal to, or greater than, the height of the top wire.”

 2. Post spacing

 Fencers tend to use too many posts, which likely stems from people's experience with barbed wire, where the rule of thumb was 1 post every rod length (16.5 feet).
 In an electric-fencing system, Derynck spaces posts 80-100 feet apart, or about 50 posts per mile.